SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

         validation=""*""
         validation=""required: true, regexp: /^[A-Za-z\d]+$/i""
         validation=""required: true, regexp: /^[A-Za-z\d]{2,20}$/i"""
-    "readonly=""[true|false]""", "Distinguish between writing view and reading view.
-Type in ""true"" or ""false""."
+    "readonly=""[true|false]""", "Distinguish between reading mode  Type in ""true"" or ""false""."
     "width=""[width in px]""", "Width of the widget given in pixels."
     "height=""[height in px]""", "Height of the widget given in pixels."
     "setDefaultOnLoad=""[true|false]""", "Define the default value for an empty attribute while loading."
     "forceDefault=""[true|false]""", "Forced implementation of the default values."
-    "Comment=""[comment]""", "Add a comment to the attribute.
+    "Comment=""[Example Comment]""", "Add a comment to the attribute.
 It will be displayed when the curser is moved to the ""*"" at the end of the attribute."

 ------------------